-9. Briefly define what is meant by competitive advantage.
-Is competitive advantage an identical concept to sustained competitive advantage?
+8. Briefly define what is meant by competitive advantage.
+Are competitive advantage and sustained competitive advantage identical concepts?
 Why or why not?

 Competitive advantage may be thought of as an "edge" that one health care organization has over other health care organizations.
 When possessing a competitive advantage, an organization can use it to "win" more customers in the marketplace by providing more or better services than any of its competitors.
 A competitive advantage means literally that a particular health care organization is better at something than other competitors.
 Competitive advantage can be achieved by possessing unique and rare resources, competencies, or capabilities.
-In order to provide a competitive advantage, the resources, competencies, or capabilities must be difficult to imitate and be valued by customers in the relevant service area.
+To provide a competitive advantage, the resources, competencies, or capabilities must be difficult to imitate and be valued by customers in the relevant service area.
 However, merely possessing a competitive advantage does not ensure that an organization will achieve a sustained competitive advantage.

 Competitive advantage and sustained competitive advantage are not identical concepts because a health care organization may have a competitive advantage in the short-run but not be able to maintain or sustain it.
-If a competitive advantage, for example, is easy to imitate a competitor that is losing in the market place will imitate the competitive advantage and eliminate the competitor's ability to sustain the competitive advantage.
+For example, if a competitive advantage is easy to imitate, a competitor that is less successful in the market place will imitate the more successful organization and remove its competitive advantage.